exercism/java/CONTRIBUTING.md

 This guide covers contributing to the Java track.
 If you are new to the exercism Java track, this guide is for you.

-If, at any point, you're having any trouble, pop in the [Gitter exercism/java room](https://gitter.im/exercism/java) or the [Gitter exercism/dev room](https://gitter.im/exercism/dev) for help.
+If, at any point, you're having any trouble, pop in [Exercism Forum: Java](https://forum.exercism.org/c/programming/java/91) or [Exercism Forum: Support](https://forum.exercism.org/c/support/8) for help.

 For general guidelines about contributing to Exercism see the [Exercism contributing guide](https://exercism.org/docs/building).